Bay of Quinte

 The Bay of Quinte (/ˈkwɪnti/) is a long, narrow bay shaped like the letter "Z" on the northern shore of Lake Ontario in the province of Ontario, Canada.
 It is just west of the head of the Saint Lawrence River that drains the Great Lakes into the Gulf of Saint Lawrence.
 It is located about 200 km east of Toronto and 350 km west of Montreal.

 The name "Quinte" is derived from "Kenté" or Kentio, an Iroquoian village located near the south shore of the Bay.
 Later on, an early French Catholic mission was built at Kenté, located on the north shore of what is now Prince Edward County, leading to the Bay being named after the Mission.
 Officially, in the Mohawk language, the community is called Kenhtèːke, which means "the place of the bay".
 The Cayuga name is Tayędaːneːgęˀ or Detgayęːdaːnegęˀ, "land of two logs."

 The Bay, as it is known locally, provides some of the best trophy walleye angling in North America as well as most sport fish common to the great lakes.
 The bay is subject to algal blooms in late summer.
 Zebra mussels as well as the other invasive species found in the Great Lakes are present.

 The Quinte area played a vital role in bootlegging during prohibition in the United States, with large volumes of liquor being produced in the area, and shipped via boat on the bay to Lake Ontario finally arriving in New York State where it was distributed.
-Illegal sales of liquor accounted for many fortunes in and around Belleville.
+Prohibition-era illegal sales of liquor accounted for many fortunes made in and around Belleville.

 Tourism in the area is significant, especially in the summer months due to the Bay of Quinte and its fishing, local golf courses, provincial parks, and wineries.